cfpb/design-system/docs/pages/banners.md

   the top of the page and span the full width.
 When used on a webpage, banner notifications inform users of important information that is not specific to an immediate task.
-use_cases: Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
-Use the banner notification to communicate important information about the state or status of page content.
-Use the inline notification instead when highlighting specific page content or when alerting users as to information that is relevant to the immediate task.
+use_cases: Use the banner notification to communicate important information about the state or status of page content.
+Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
+Use the inline notification instead when calling out specific page content or when alerting users as to information that is relevant to the immediate task.
 behavior: ""
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\